TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-uxui.md

 ---
 layout: post
-title: "What about UX/UI?"
+title: "What's all about UX/UI?"
 author: "Aron"
 categories: journal
 tags: [documentation,sample]
-image: uxui.png
+image: climbing.jpg
 ---

 Hi, my name is Aron.
 This is my minimalist UX/UI "portfolio" designed to lend me a dreamjob in UX design.
 The purpose of the whole page is to provide you with a simple, clean, content-focused "portfolio" for an entry level UX/UI position.
 But before we do that you might be asking yourself.